 Monitor database performance

-Redis Enterprise Cloud provides a variety of metrics to help you monitor database performance.
+Redis Cloud provides a variety of metrics to help you monitor database performance.
 You can view graphs of performance data at any time and receive emails when performance crosses defined threshholds.

 View database metrics

 The Metrics tab of the View Database screen provides a series of graphs showing performance data for your database.

 Performance data provides insight into how your database is being used and how well it is performing.

 The interval scrollbar controls the time period displayed in the graphs.